 Run a Cheerleaders’ Car Wash

-Have the cheerleading team band together for a car wash.
+Have the cheerleading team band together for a car wash fundraiser.
 Hang flyers to spread the word about your team-run car wash and get the soap, water, buckets, and sponges ready for a fun afternoon where you could make a lot of money for the team.
 Be sure to set up at a busy location like right next to the weekend Farmer’s Market or soccer fields on Saturday game day.

 The most common product sale fundraisers in schools are chocolate candy bars, holiday gift wrap, popcorn, magazines, and catalog products.
 Product sales are perfect holiday fundraisers since people are looking for gifts and treats to share.